AgnostiqHQ/covalent-braket-plugin/README.md

 ### Note :bulb:

-If the script fails quickly, check covalent logs.
+If the script fails quickly, check `covalent logs`.
 If there is an ERROR in the logs, it should include helpful output on what you need to do to get it to run, for example

 ```
 ERROR - Exception occurred when running task 3: There was an error uploading the Docker image to ECR.